- If you're dealing with a severe case of enhance your photo not working, your creative flow will get disrupted for sure.

 - Open Photos again and check whether the Enhance feature works.

-Make sure to check the list of best photo-editing tools available for Windows 10.
 In case you’re aware of an additional tool, make sure to tell us in the comments section below.